OBJECTIVE

 Using the worm bin as an example of the soil food web, and the worms as the largest example of one of our decomposers, students make observations of the decomposition process.

-Students observe individual worms (review understanding of worms from 2nd grade unit), their anatomy, and how they are able to break down organic matter to form soil.
+Students observe individual worms, their anatomy, and how they are able to break down organic matter to form soil.

 Students identify other elements of the soil food web (organic matter, arthropods, etc.)

-Ask students to name the elements of the soil food web that they cannot see without a microscope.
+Ask students to name the elements of the soil food web that they would need a microscope to see.

 Assessment/Wrap-Up: